-3 High Country Archery Mule Deer Hunting Tips + Gear List
+3 High Country Archery Mule Deer Hunting Tips + Gear List for 2024

 When we think of August, we immediately start day dreaming of chasing bucks in the high country with our bows.
 As August approaches each year, the warm weather and increasingly crisp August nights cause a mental synapsing where your mind and body aches for the woods.
 Veteran early season archery mule deer hunter Tyler Okamura knows how to meticulously plan in order to get it done.
 The physicality and attention to detail in his career as a firefighter that he requires, bleeds into his passion as a bowhunter.
 Tyler prepares and trains everyday to save lives, be the best family man he can be, and to be a capable hunter in the backcountry.